xalgorithm/mytorrentbox/README.md

 ~~5.
 Put together Metor based interface app~~

-6. Figure out NFS connections to file server
+~~6.
+Figure out NFS connections to file server~~

-7. Get cron setup to rotate VPN every 6 hours
+~~7.
+Get cron setup to rotate VPN every 6 hours~~

-8. Refactor, throw one away, make another
+~~8.
+Refactor, throw one away, make another~~

 ## Project Overview

 The goal of this project is to build a headless bittorrent box using a Beaglebone Black using the transmission-daemon web interface.

-Transmission will beconfigured to bind to two network interaces.
+Transmission will be configured to bind to two network interaces.
 Since the Beaglebone only has a single Ethernet port we will utilize an alias to support the second IP.

 One interface will serve the transmission web UI, and the other will be used to connect to a VPN over which transfer the actual bittorrent data will be transferred.